 Kiln-dried pine, aspen, carefresh are all fine.
 I prefer the Kaytee Aspen.
 Many people like to use fleece instead of bedding.
 It is economical.
-I do not have a washer & dryer in my apartment, so that is not something I have explored.
+It is not something I have explored.
 However I would make sure the fleece does not pill.
 Hedgie toenails can snag it, pull it, and get it wrapped around hedgie feet and cut off circulation faster than you realize.
 (For that matter, so can HAIR, or any kind of string, and I have seen this happen!
 Very important to check feet DAILY, imo.)

 A wheel is very important.
 IF for whatever reason you don't have or want a wheel, if your hedgie gets a lot of exercise (running around, like in a small kiddie swimming pool minus the water, or SUPERVISED around the house) that should be fine but I like to take the guesswork out of it and just give them a wheel!
 My all time favorite is the Carolina Storm Wheel found on Etsy.
 They make zero noise, which is wonderful for a light sleeper like me.
 They are a bit pricey after shipping, but worth every penny.
 They make models with a litter tray beneath them and without.
 Since hedgehogs like to run and poo, I advise the litter tray model.
 My first two wheels didn't have the tray, and I regret that despite them being great wheels otherwise.
 Regardless of whether or not it has a litter tray, your hedgehog WILL poo & run.
 It will be gross.
 You WILL have to clean it AT LEAST every other day.
 Spot cleaning is good if it's a few spots, but mine like to make a huge mess so they always require complete cleanings.
 Fortunately, that isn't very difficult.